atmosx/argosnap/README.md

-**Argosnap** is a [tarsnap](https://www.tarsnap.com/) utility designed that sends notifications when your account balance falls below a predefined threshold.
+**Argosnap** is a [tarsnap](https://www.tarsnap.com/) utility designed to send notifications when the picoUSD balance falls below a predefined threshold.
 Currently the following notifications methods are supported:

 * [Pushover  notifications.](https://pushover.net/)
 * Email notifications